Do minor eye injuries heal better with or without an eye patch?

 - With an eye patch, the injuries had healed after one day in 54 out of 100 people.

 Also, the studies only included people with minor injuries to the cornea.
 It therefore remains unclear whether eye patches could help people with more severe damage to the cornea.
-The researchers didn’t look into other eye injuries, such as damage caused by chemicals.
+The studies didn’t look into other eye injuries, such as damage caused by chemicals.

 Lim CH, Turner A, Lim BX.
 Patching for corneal abrasion.
 Cochrane Database Syst Rev 2016; (7): CD004764.